The new general data privacy laws in Oregon and Delaware expand on existing requirements under other state privacy laws.*

 - On July 20, 2023, Oregon’s governor signed the Oregon Consumer Privacy Act into law.
 The law will take effect on July 1, 2024.

-- On June 30, 2023, Delaware’s legislature passed the Delaware Personal Data Privacy Act.
-Once signed by the governor, the law will take effect on January 1, 2025.
+- On September 11, 2023, Delaware’s governor signed the Delaware Personal Data Privacy Act into law.
+The law will take effect on January 1, 2025.

-- Both laws expand individuals’ right of access to their data to now include a list of names of the third parties to which a business has disclosed an individual’s personal data.[i]
+- The Oregon law expands individuals’ right of access to their data to now include a list of names of the third parties to which a business has disclosed an individual’s personal data.[i]

-- Unlike most of the other state general data privacy laws, both laws apply to nonprofit entities, with some limited exceptions.
+- Unlike most of the other new state general data privacy laws (and several other existing data privacy regimes), both laws apply to nonprofit entities, with some limited exceptions.
 Oregon gives nonprofit entities a one-year grace period beyond the law’s effective date.

 - Delaware requires covered businesses to obtain consent of individuals between the ages of 13 and 18 prior to processing their personal data for purposes of selling, targeted advertising, or certain profiling activities.

 Oregon and Delaware have become the seventh and eighth US states this year to enact general data privacy legislation — growing the US state privacy framework to 13 states.[ii]
-This blog post analyzes the key requirements of both laws, including how the laws’ provisions compare to those of the laws that passed in other states.[iii]
+This blog post analyzes the key requirements of both laws, including how the new laws’ provisions compare to those of the new general data privacy laws that recently passed in other states.[iii]

 Notably, outside of California, we are beginning to see a trend emerge for states to adopt the more consumer-friendly Colorado model, compared to the (arguably more business-friendly) Virginia model.[iv]
 While the existing state laws largely impose the same requirements on covered businesses and provide the same privacy rights to individuals as Virginia, the Colorado model refers to state laws that are generally considered more consumer-friendly by, for example, adopting the broader definition of “sale” of personal data and requiring covered businesses to recognize certain privacy requests submitted through authorized agents and universal opt-out mechanisms.